autosoft-dev/tree-hugger/README.md

 As you can see, the BaseParser class needs a third (mandatory) argument, the name of the language.
 Each Parser class has the responsibility to pass that to the BaseParser class (as hard-coded string for the moment)

-The BaseParser class, in itself, does not do a lot.
-However, it does few things for you.
+The BaseParser class can do few things for you.

-* It laods and prepares the .so file with respect to the language you just mentioned.
+* It loads and prepares the .so file with respect to the language you just mentioned.

 * It loads, parses, and prepares the query yaml file. (for the queries, we internally use an extended UserDict class.
 More on that later.)